FOIA Data Submission Form for Treasury Bureaus

 - not a proper FOIA request for some other reason 4 (for example, requester sought answers to questions)

 - not an agency record __ (not the type of record maintained by Treasury)

 - duplicate request __ (more than one request from the same requester which was received by the agency or forwarded from other sources)

-- other (specify) 28* (requests that were not processed for other reasons). *Non-receipt of proper proof of identity.
+- other (specify) 6 (requests that were not processed for other reasons).
+Proper proof of identity requested but not received.